aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/cross-document-editing/add-glyph-clone-and-change-color/_index.md

 doc2.Save(dataDir + "out2.xps");
 ```

-## Common Issues and Solutions
+## Common issues and solutions
 - **Glyph not appearing:** Ensure the font you reference is installed on the machine or embedded in the XPS document.
 - **Color not changing:** Verify that you are assigning the `SolidColorBrush` to the glyph’s `Fill` property *before* calling the render method.
 - **File size spikes:** Use `DocumentOptions.Compress` to reduce the final XPS file size when working with many glyphs.

-## Frequently Asked Questions
+## Frequently asked questions

 **Q: Can I use Aspose.Page for .NET with other document formats?**
 A: Aspose.Page is purpose‑built for XPS; for PDF, DOCX, or other formats, explore the corresponding Aspose libraries.

 **Q: Is a temporary license available for Aspose.Page for .NET?**
 A: Yes, you can obtain a temporary license for testing purposes.
-Visit [here](https://purchase.aspose.com/temporary-license/) for more information.
+Visit the **temporary license page** for more information.

 **Q: Where can I get community support?**
 A: The official Aspose.Page forum at [Aspose.Page forum](https://forum.aspose.com/c/page/39) is a great place to ask questions and share solutions.